FieldWarning/projectFieldWarning/README.md

 - Trello (Tasks): https://trello.com/b/qXxCGXIW/pfw-beta
 - Discord: https://discord.gg/ExQtQX4
 - Github: https://github.com/FieldWarning/projectFieldWarning

-General note: anyone with a tag on the discord is trustworthy.

 ## Documentation
 All of our documentation is available in the projectFieldWarning/documentation folder.